LinkedSoftwareDependencies/Components.js/README.md

 This repository contains the source code of Components.js.
 Full documentation on its usage can be found at http://componentsjs.readthedocs.io/.

+Interested in contributing to this project?
+Have a look at this [contribution guide](https://github.com/LinkedSoftwareDependencies/Components.js/blob/master/.github/CONTRIBUTING.md).

 ## Introduction

 Components.js is a [dependency injection] framework for _TypeScript_ and _JavaScript_ projects using JSON(-LD) files.